Social Security Disability Lawyers

 If the SSA denied your claim, it may have been because of issues with paperwork or you simply failed to provide the evidence which a reviewer needed to decide your case.
 We can help you to gather and present that evidence in your appeal.

 Generally speaking, the types of benefits we seek for clients fall within two categories:

-You can qualify for these benefits if you are younger than age 65, you have a condition that meets the SSA's definition of a "disability" and you have earned enough "work credits."
+- Social Security Disability Insurance (SSDI) - You can qualify for these benefits if you are younger than age 65, you have a condition that meets the SSA's definition of a "disability" and you have earned enough "work credits."
 Your spouse and children may be eligible to receive these benefits as well based on your work record.
 The spouse, child or, in some cases, the parent of a deceased worker may be eligible for survivor benefits.

-These benefits are based on your need - not your work credits.
+- Supplemental Security Income (SSI) - These benefits are based on your need - not your work credits.
 You may be eligible for SSI if you are age 65 or older, blind or suffer from a qualifying "disability," regardless of your age.
 Additionally, you must have a limited income and limited resources.
 (The SSA adjusts those threshold amounts every year.)

 Our firm gets a lot of questions about SSD and SSDI.
 For example:

 - What is the difference between emergency disability benefits and temporary disability benefits?

 - Do I need to go to a pain clinic?